 “I had an elbow replacement first performed here on my right elbow two years ago,” says Miriam.
 “Today, since the left elbow surgery performed eight months ago, I’m a lot stronger with both elbows.
 I’m extremely grateful for Dr. Riggenbach and his team.”

-Total Elbow Replacement for Rheumatoid Arthritis
+What is Total Elbow Replacement for Rheumatoid Arthritis?

 Rheumatoid arthritis (RA) is an autoimmune illness where the immune system wrongly assaults the lining of the joints (synovium), causing chronic inflammation, discomfort and dysfunction.
 RA represents the most prevalent form of arthritis in the elbow, and its impact is most often symmetrical, affecting both elbows at the same time.